FREQUENTLY ASKED QUESTIONS

 What is the current price?

 We calculate the current price of a hamburger to be €9 when the process is scaled to industrial size.
-The cost of a hamburger in the supermarket is around €1, and we estimate that with further efficiency improvements we will be able to bring the price down to that level in the next 5-7 years.
+The cost of a hamburger in the supermarket is around €1, and with further efficiency improvements the price could come down to that level in the next decade.
+Ultimately, cultured meat should be cheaper than livestock meat given its production will be more efficient.

 When will it be available to buy?

-We are aiming for market introduction in 3-4 years.
+We are aiming for a small-scale market introduction in 3-4 years.
 Like other new technologies, it will be relatively expensive in the beginning, and available at venues such as gourmet restaurants.
-But within 2-3 years we project it will drop in price so that there will be products on supermarket shelves that are competitive with livestock meat products.
+But in the next decade we project it will drop in price so that there will be products on supermarket shelves that are competitive with livestock meat products.

 What have you been working on since the first hamburger launch in 2013?